aryank34/PerfectPerformance/README.md

 # PerfectPerformance
 SirionLabs HackFest 2022 - Supplier Performance

-It contains the dataset of 500,000 suppliers in the file FinalList.txt and the Perfect supplier forthe client in the file PerfectPerformance.txt
+It contains the dataset of 500,000 suppliers in the file FinalList.txt and the Perfect supplier for the client in the file PerfectPerformance.txt

 Step 1: Download the zip file